The man with over 2,000 pairs of sneakers

 Neal Heard, author of the book "Trainers", began following the group in the early 80s.
 Those were the days when English football had a problem with hooliganism.

-"Waiting for the away team's fans to turn up at the train station, the crackle in the air was as much about what they were going to be wearing as it was about if any trouble was going to start," said Heard, who began following the group in the early 80s.
+"Waiting for the away team's fans to turn up at the train station, the crackle in the air was as much about what they were going to be wearing as it was about if any trouble was going to start," said Heard.

 "Fashions literally spread around the country after each successive weekend of matches.
 It was very much about one-upmanship and exclusivity.
 This was a bit easier to achieve back then before the dawn of internet shopping, but it took a lot more effort."